Genomic Data Analysis

 Germline Rearrangement Detection Get a Quote

 Manta (version 1.3.1) is used to call structural variants in germline sequencing data.
-This is a version-controlled workflow in FireCloud.

 Coverage Analysis Get a Quote

-This workflow allows for the identification of under-covered regions (defined as <20x coverage in 20% or more samples) and is compatible with hg19 or hg38 data; this tool is useful for characterizing and optimizing panels, exomes, and genomes.
+This workflow allows for the identification of under-covered regions (defined as <20x coverage in 20% or more samples) and is compatible with hg19 or hg38 data.
+This tool is useful for characterizing and optimizing panels, exomes, and genomes.

 Genotype Concordance Assessments Get a Quote

-Auto-Validation Get a Quote
+Somatic Performance Assessments Get a Quote

 SmartSeq2 Single Cell RNA expression and QC Get a Quote